 Writing based on themes and topics forces you to think critically about pressing issues or exciting events in your life, so you can ultimately make better decisions.

-You can probably tell that I’m pretty hyped, so here are 5 reasons why I think you should write with intention everyday.
+You can probably tell that I’m pretty hyped, so here are five reasons why I think you should write with intention every day.

 1. Writing helps clarify your thoughts

 If you’re struggling to make an important decision or you’re feeling a fog-brained, journaling is the perfect cure.

 The process of digging up your thoughts and organising them on paper does wonders.
 I’ll just come out and say it, I’ve gotten way more value from journaling than I have from seeing counsellors.
 It’s that powerful!

 “Writing in a journal reminds you of your goals and of your learning in life.
 It offers a place where you can hold a deliberate, thoughtful conversation with yourself.” – Robin S. Sharma

 2. Writing helps you practice gratitude

 Writing with intention is a useful tactic to practice gratitude.
 That’s why tools like the five-minute journal are so popular, as the process of writing what was good about each day, helps you to appreciate each moment.

 “I’m always trying to figure out ways to keep hold of memories.
 My one-sentence journal, for instance.” – Gretchen Rubin